Welcome to my academic website!

 My research interests are Education, Labor, and Political Economics.

-I am currently working on understanding how politicians’ debates respond to an increase in the salience of a topic, on how cultural factors affect student achievement, and on the impact of teacher characteristics on student achievement.
+During my time as a PhD candidate, I have done research on the role of patience for human capital accumulation, on understanding how politicians’ debates respond to an increase in the salience of a topic, and on the impact of teacher characteristics on student achievement.

-In my research, I combine econometric techniques with the analysis of text data and machine learning algorithms.
-I have undertaken the collection of parliamentary debates and data from social media.
+I combined econometric techniques with the analysis of text data and machine learning algorithms, and I have undertaken the collection of parliamentary debates and social media data.

 Publications